tychonievich/graphics/md/text/overview.md

 </details>

-CPUs and their associated memory systems, busses, and peripherals are very efficient at running code involving millions of instructions, most running conditionally in response to some external input or some characteristic of data.
+CPUs and their associated memory systems, buses, and peripherals are very efficient at running code involving millions of instructions, most running conditionally in response to some external input or some characteristic of data.
 When a better system for this kind of work come along, it replaces the current CPU as the next generation of CPU.

 GPUs and their associated memory systems are very efficient at running the same few pieces of code millions of times a second with slightly different data each time.
-They can do this much faster than a CPU can provided that the code runs without and branches and that each iteration is interdependent of other iterations.
+They can do this much faster than a CPU can, provided that the code runs without and branches and that each iteration is interdependent of other iterations.

 Almost all interesting work involves some conditional behavior.
 Some of that can be removed via clever coding tricks like masking.